 Making skill checks:

 Each skill is tied to a particular Ability Score.
-When you make a skill check, roll a d20 (and possibly another die).
+When you make a skill check, roll a 2d10 (or more).
 If the result is less than or equal to your ability score plus proficiency and experience bonuses, you succeed.
 If the roll is higher than your ability plus proficiency and experience bonuses, you fail.
 Particularly difficult tasks may add a die to your roll check according to the following table:

 Skills and Experience bonuses: